mbsa-tud/tsad_platform/README.md

 You can find the platform settings in the top left corner.

 #### Threshold selection

+*INFO: Thresholds are used to convert anomaly scores into binary labels (0 = normal points, 1 = anomalous points).*

 The selection of thresholds controls which thresholds are set during training and are available during testing ([Mode 1](#mode-1-manually-train-and-test-models)).
 Only the selected ones are used during the auto-evaluation on the `Auto Run` panel ([Mode 2](#mode-2-automatically-train-and-test-models-on-single--or-multi-entity-datasets)).